Interviews

 Graduated Harvard Medical School Class of 1979

-Dr. Higginbotham specializes in ophthalmology and chaired the ophthalmology department at the University of Maryland School of Medicine.
+Dr. Higginbotham specializes in ophthalmology and chaired the Ophthalmology Department at the University of Maryland School of Medicine.
 Later, she held positions as dean and senior vice president for academic affairs at Morehouse School of Medicine, and as senior vice president and executive dean for health sciences at Howard University.
-She is currently Vice Dean for Diversity and Inclusion at Perelman School of Medicine at the University of Pennsylvania.
+Currently, she is the Vice Dean for Diversity and Inclusion at Perelman School of Medicine at the University of Pennsylvania.

 “And so, I remember those moments as times when I was really proud of my class, that there were people in my class that believed in social justice, who believed in something bigger than who we are.”
 (23:28)